Smallpox has been one of humanity’s deadliest diseases, though it is now eradicated in the wild.

 The outbreak did not affect the British colonists, most of whom had been exposed to the disease during their infancy.

-As a result, smallpox was not detected until members of the Aboriginal communities living between Sydney Cove and the Heads were found, according to Newton Fowell, ‘laying Dead on the Beaches and in the Caverns of Rocks’.
+As a result, smallpox was not detected until members of the First Nations communities living between Sydney Cove and the Heads were found, according to Newton Fowell, ‘laying Dead on the Beaches and in the Caverns of Rocks’.
 They were, ‘generally found with the remains of a Small Fire on each Side of them and some Water left within their Reach’.

-The question of how smallpox appeared among the local Indigenous groups was settled to the satisfaction of the early settlers by blaming the French.
+The question of how smallpox appeared among the local First Nations groups was settled to the satisfaction of the early settlers by blaming the French.
 Explorer Comte de La Perouse had anchored his ships in Botany Bay for six weeks after the British first arrived.
 At least one of their company died during this period and was buried on the shore of the bay.

 However, had the French infected the local population, the outbreak would have started in the early months of 1788, not more than a year later.